 - Tthere are no street names in Nicaragua.
 A person's address is given by whatever major landmarks he lives near.

 - In Costa Rica, it is not uncommon for coffee to be given to babies.

 The name Nicaragua is the combination of the two words Nicarao and agua.

 Nicarao is the native tribe that occupied Nicaragua when the Spanish arrived, and agua is the Spanish word for water.
 Nicaragua is both the largest and the poorest country in Central America.

-- Interesting, fascinating, and surprising facts from Nation Facts: "Fascinating Facts about Nicaragua"
+- Interesting, fascinating, and surprising facts from theFACTfile: 55 Interesting Facts About Nicaragua.

 - Watch Discover Costa Rica for an overview of all of the highlights in Costa Rica:

 - Read through this list of fun facts about Costa Rica: Fun Facts (costarica.com)

 - Scroll through all of the information (including the video and map) that Easy Science for Kids provides: Costa Rica.

 - Read about Costa Rica at geographia.com.
 After reading COSTA RICA: Introduction, click on the links for "History & Culture," as well as "Explorations," found on the left-hand side of the page.
 Notice in the "Explorations" link that Costa Rica is a country that attracts many tourists!